amiehannah/nology-coursework/04-React/punk-api/README.md

 There was no predetermined filter for the pHLevel search condition, so I had to manually filter beers returning those that contained a pHLevel less than 4.
 I then conditionally rendered the beers based on whether the acidicBeer state was true (display only those beers that have a pHLevel < 4) or false (instead displaying all beers on the page).
 Mapping over the data and rendering a card for each beer.

+- Fetching from the API
 - Using the Punk API data for the React app.
-- useEffect - WHY AND HOW I'VE USED THIS

-default state for the API request was set to all beers from the Brewdog data.
+- useEffect - WHY AND HOW I'VE USED THIS default state for the API request was set to all beers from the Brewdog data.
 - Built out a service to hold the fetch request - WHY?

 - Testing:

-- Unit tested the components - (what things did I test for?)
+- Unit tested the components using the enzyme testing library.
-  (see screenshot)
+I've tested for the following things:
+- Basic rendering, including rendering nested child components.
+- Testing state changes on components and the associated side effect/behaviours
+- Testing props have been successfully passed down to components
+- Using mock functions to test my functions.

+######
+[checking the api?]
+[checking the filters?]
+#####

 Next Steps:

-- Enable the user to filter by multiple conditions - at the moment you can only filter by one condition each time.
-- How to chain the search parameters together in a query string?
 - To refactor my approach, relook at containers vs. components to try to split out the logic from the presentational components more clearly.